The Amazing Race 28: Leg 12 (China → United States)

-After completing the second Roadblock, teams were instructed to search the grounds of Grassini Family Vineyards for the finish line.

 Reception

 Critical response

 While the casting twist for this season was criticized by long-term fans before the premiere, reviews for The Amazing Race 28 were more mixed.
 Daniel Fienberg of The Hollywood Reporter wrote that this season was one of multiple recent seasons that "sullied" The Amazing Race.
 Ken Tucker of Yahoo! called this season "dreadful".
 Luke Gelineau of TV Equals called this season "an agonizing series of frustrating legs filled with stupid decisions and vapid contestants."
 Phil Naegely of FanSided wrote that this season "was filled with many memorable moments" and "had drama in each and every leg."
 Jenni Powell of Tubefilter wrote that this season "was for the most part a very fun ride" and "a very good season."
+In 2024, Rhenn Taguiam of Game Rant placed this season within the bottom 13 out of 36.